This file outlines the policy on reviews for the Mercury system.

 The only time changes should be committed without review by a second person is when they satisfy all of the following conditions:

 Changes to publicly visible things should always be reviewed.
-It's just too easy to make spelling errors, write incorrect information, commit libel, etc. This stuff reflects on the whole group, so it shouldn't be ignored.
+It is just too easy to make spelling errors, write incorrect information, etc. This stuff reflects on the whole group, so it shouldn't be ignored.